Up to 6 months 0% APR Financing Available! Learn More >

 Flammability Risks

-While R-410A is nonflammable and R-454B presents mild flammability risk, only certified technicians with experience handling these refrigerants should use them.
+While R-410A is nonflammable and R-454B presents a mild flammability risk, only certified technicians with experience handling these refrigerants should use them.
 They must also follow specific safety measures.
 R-410A is nonflammable at atmospheric pressure and ambient temperatures but can become combustible if exposed to a strong ignition source and mixed with air under pressure.

 Safety Measures During Transition